bitcrowd/tickety-tick-formatter/README.md

 ```

 For development, it may be easier to use `yarn build --watch` for continuous building.
-A build, compiles the TypeScript sources from `src` into JavaScript to `dist`.
+A build, compiles the TypeScript sources from `src` to JavaScript in `dist`.
 The compiled JavaScript sources are intended to be commited.

 ### Releasing a new version